 So you have to do a presentation at work?
-Presenting in meetings or to your boss is always a bit nerve-wracking.
+Presenting in meetings or to your boss is always a bit nerve-wracking and yet it’s a critical part of project communications.
 Here are 10 tips for giving a fantastic work presentation.

 - 1. Know your audience